 The Council has established a River Safety Partnership which delivers a range of safety improvements and safety awareness campaigns relating primarily to the River Avon.

-Focusing the River Avon and Kennet and Avon Canal (Deep Lock to Limpley Stoke Viaduct), the Council is working in partnership with the Environment Agency, the Canal and Rivers Trust and Wessex Water.
-We are working to develop an evidence base, undertake public and stakeholder consultation and identify opportunities to deliver enhancements to these waterways and adjoining land.
-Boater Survey Results 2016 are available here.
+The Council worked in partnership with the Environment Agency, the Canal and Rivers Trust and Wessex Water to deliver the WaterSpace Study.
+This included an evidence base, public and stakeholder consultation and identification of opportunities to deliver enhancements to these waterways and adjoining land.

 For more information, please follow the link.